bjaegerthomas/Vehicle-Manipulator/README.md

   ![Wheelie](./assets/wheelie.png)

-  When choosing a truck you will have an additional opition of "Tow"ing another vehicle choosen at random.
+  When choosing a truck you will have an additional option of "Tow"-ing another vehicle.

   ![Tow](./assets/tow.png)